-Hip (Femoroacetabular) Impingement Treatment in Columbus, OH
+Hip (Femoroacetabular) Impingement Treatment in Chillicothe, OH

 Femoroacetabular impingement, or hip impingement, occurs when extra bone grows along one or both of the bones that form the hip joint.
 This irregular shape causes the bones to rub together.
 Over time, the friction caused by femoroacetabular impingement can damage the joint.
 This causes pain and can lead to labrum tears and osteoarthritis.